iswarkumarpatra/PROJECT-Spam_Classification/README.md

 ```

 ### 2️⃣ **Prepare the Dataset**
-- Ensure the dataset is properly formatted and located in the `data/` folder.
+- Ensure the dataset is properly formatted
 - If no dataset is available, follow the instructions in the project to fetch or generate it.

 ### 3️⃣ **Run the Script**